 Finding the right cheap car insurance in Michigan for you

 Start by narrowing things down based on your insurance needs.
 For example, if you have a clean driving history and are looking for insurance companies offering the best discounts, begin your search by looking for discounts.
 Keep in mind that insurance availability will vary from person to person based on credit history, driving record and annual mileage.
-See below for the cheapest car insurance companies in Michigan and their average annual premiums from The Zebra.

 Average car insurance cost in Michigan